 Each of the undergraduate degree programs offered by Ithaca College requires a minimum of 120 credit hours and a certain number of liberal arts credits as specified by the New York State Education Department.
-Only courses specifically designated for this purpose may count as liberal arts credit; they are marked “LA” in this catalog and in the semester course lists, the Undergraduate Course Offerings, available on the registrar’s website before the beginning of each semester.
+Only courses specifically designated for this purpose may count as liberal arts credit; they are marked “LA” in this catalog and in the semester course lists, the Browse Courses and Browse Course Catalog, available publicly on Homer.
 Those not so designated are marked “NLA” in this catalog and in the semester course lists.
 Courses listed without LA or NLA designations are under review.

 The bachelor of arts (B.A.) degree combines a major focus in one of the basic disciplines with breadth of study across the traditional liberal arts fields.
 Through planned study of representative subjects in the humanities, natural sciences, social sciences, and fine arts, students encounter the intellectual landmarks and become familiar with the basic methods of investigation, analysis, and expression of each area.
 Majoring in one of these fields affords the opportunity to develop greater sophistication and depth in an area of particular interest.
 As specified by the New York State Education Department, the B.A. degree requires a minimum of 75 percent liberal arts credits.